 Another bit of unwanted media attention for Leno happened during his feud with Arsenio Hall whose show, The Arsenio Hall Show, made its debut during 1989 and became a hit almost instantly.
 Hall’s show immediately resonated with the hipper urban crowd which comprised a much younger demographic than The Tonight Show viewers.
 When it was announced that Leno would be taking The Tonight Show helm, Hall made a remark that he would easily outdo Leno if it came to that.
 However, people started drifting toward Leno and Letterman, both of whom tailored their shows toward a younger demographic.
 Hall’s show was cancelled during 1994 and he eventually mended the rift with Leno and appeared as a guest on The Tonight Show.

-Recent happenings include Leno's leaving The Tonight Show to start his own TV show which debuted well but did not pan out.
-He returned as host of The Tonight Show early in 2010, replacing Conan O'Brien, and continues to be enjoyed by millions of viewers every night.
+Recent happenings include Leno’s leaving The Tonight Show to start his own TV show which debuted well but did not pan out.
+He returned as host of The Tonight Show early in 2010, replacing Conan O’Brien, enjoying continuous success until 2014, when he left in favor of Jimmy Fallon.

 Jimmy Kimmel is another popular television talk show host who has Italian and German roots.
-He was born in the Brooklyn area and attended classes at Arizona State University but did not finish the degree.
+He was born in the Brooklyn area and attended classes at Arizona State University but did not finish his degree.
 Kimmel, in addition to being a talk show host, has a tremendous interest in music and plays bass clarinet.
-His first break to showcase his talent came in the form of the Mighty Mighty Bosstones where he played bass clarinet on their famous song "The impression that I get."
-Kimmel has openly said that he is a Narcoleptic.
+His first break to showcase his talent came in the form of the Mighty Mighty Bosstones, where he played bass clarinet on their famous song “The impression that I get.”
+Kimmel has openly said that he is a narcoleptic.

-He began his career in radio and then transitioned into comedy via television in the game show titled Win Ben Stein's Money where he was Ben Stein's counterpart.
-It was during January of 2003 that Kimmel finally came into his own with his own talk show, Jimmy Kimmel Live, which aired on ABC.
-Kimmel ends most of his shows with the line: "My apologies to Matt Damon, we ran out of time."
+He began his career on the radio and then transitioned into comedy via television in the game show titled Win Ben Stein’s Money, where he was Ben Stein’s counterpart.
+It was during January of 2003 that Kimmel finally got his own talk show, Jimmy Kimmel Live, which aired on ABC.
+Kimmel ends most of his shows with the line: “My apologies to Matt Damon, we ran out of time.”
 This alludes to a particular show where he was supposed to interview Matt Damon and after a couple of seconds he said they were out of time.
 Of course, it was a joke and it was all staged with Matt appearing to be angry.
-During the spring of 1996 Kimmel started making appearances as 'Jimmy the Fox Guy' during promos across Fox Network.
+During the spring of 1996 Kimmel started making appearances as ‘Jimmy the Fox Guy’ during promos across Fox Network.

 Adam Carolla Podcast

-Kelly Monaco is a famous TV personality who is also an actress, model, and contestant and winner of the reality show Dancing With The Stars.
+Kelly Monaco is a famous TV personality who is also an actress, model, contestant and winner of the reality show Dancing With The Stars.
 Monaco was featured as Playboy Playmate of the Month during April of 1997 and has also been featured in various publications of the special edition Playboy series.
 Monaco has also appeared as the cover girl for various magazines like Maxim and FHM.
 She was the winner of the first season of Dancing With The Stars despite the severe criticism from Bruno Tonioli, a judge on the show.
 During February of 2009 Monaco explored the world of dancing with Peepshow, a Burlesque Act, directed by Jerry Mitchell, which dealt with the casino scene in Las Vegas.
-Monaco has worked on various television shows such as Baywatch, Punk'd, Hard Copy, Port Charles, Late Last Night, Spin City, and many others.
+Monaco has worked on various television shows such as Baywatch, Punk’d, Hard Copy, Port Charles, Late Last Night, Spin City, and many others.
+Monaco’s parents Albert “Al” and Carmina Monaco are, of course, of Italian descent.

-Annette Funicello was a staple of the Mickey Mouse Club and has always enjoyed the status as the most popular member of the cast.
+Annette Funicello, whose parents were both of Italian descent, was a staple of the Mickey Mouse Club and has always enjoyed the status of most popular member of the cast.
 In fact, she started her career in the Mickey Mouse Club and was chosen by Walt Disney himself as the last Mouseketeer.
 Once Funicello became a teenager, she moved away from Disney and went on to become a teen sensation, acting in many beach party films such as Pajama Party, Muscle Beach Party, Beach Party, Beach Blanket Bingo, Bikini Beach, How to Stuff a Wild Bikini, etc. Funicello had a brilliant start to her career, however her health began failing her and she was soon diagnosed with multiple sclerosis.
 Funicello tried her hand at a collectible business where she launched her signature line of teddy bears for children as part of her company Annette Funicello Collectible Bear Company.
+She passed away in 2013 from multiple sclerosis complications.

 Growing Up Gotti